 First, the user will need to determine how they want the passwords stored.
 There are local (stores passwords on the device) or a cloud (stores passwords in a online server) based managers.
 Password managers that are stored locally encrypt the password on the device’s drive.
 These type managers fall short if your device is physically stolen or damaged.

-Some things to consider, users must use and remember a strong master password.
+Users must use and remember a strong master password.
 The stronger the password, the better the security.
-Two step authentication is also an important security layer.
+Likewise, two step authentication is also an important security layer.
 There are several different companies who offer this type of service.
 Popular ones include Keeper, LastPass, and Dashlane but there are many more.
 PC Magazine has compiled a great comparison chart with all of the top password managers.
 Click on the link to find out more information,

 Do your research to see what kind will best benefit your lifestyle and help keep your accounts secure!